 Databases | Aerospace Structural Metals Database (ASMD)

 The ASMD was created by CINDAS LLC in 2007.
 It is the web-based version of the highly respected and widely used Aerospace Structural Metals Handbook (ASMH) developed by Air Force and NASA.
 The ASMD has quickly become the industry benchmark for materials properties of high strength, lightweight alloys.
-It now contains more than 93,600 data curves and over 17,300 pages of critically evaluated information on over 254 alloys used in the aerospace and other industries.
+It now contains more than 96,100 data curves and over 18,650 PDF pages of text, tables and references of critically evaluated information on over 280 metal alloys used in the aerospace and other industries.
 It has the same interactive features as the TPMD and MPMD.
 It is updated and expanded continually with carefully selected alloys.

 - ASMD Alloy Sheet

 - Examples of technical data included within each alloy's PDF chapter:

 - Brochures - See links below; several languages are available

 - Watch the instructional video - Instructions & demonstration of the ASMD